systemd/mkosi/mkosi.md

 : Generate a `bmap` file for usage with `bmaptool` from the generated image file.

+`--password-hashed=`

+: Set the password hash of the `root` user, that will be written to `/etc/shadow` literally.
+By default the `root` account is locked.
+If neither this option nor `--password=` is used but a file `mkosi.rootpw_hashed` exists in the local directory the root password hash is automatically read from it.

 `--password=`

 : Set the password of the `root` user.
 By default the `root` account is locked.
 If this option is not used but a file `mkosi.rootpw` exists in the local directory the root password is automatically read from it.

-`--password-is-hashed`

-: Indicate that the password supplied for the `root` user has already been hashed, so that the string supplied with `--password` or `mkosi.rootpw` will be written to `/etc/shadow` literally.

 `--extra-search-paths=`